ARgruny/Deep-Reinforcement-Learning/README.md

 # Deep Reinforcement Learning
  Build and test DRL Algorithms in different environments.
  Each folder contains all the needed files to run the notebooks with the experiment.
+ The target of this repository is to implement and experiment with different algorithms to learn and better understand the methods.